GuiguiMtl/FirstBlazorApp/README.md

 # FirstBlazorApp

-To build, because we are using Telerik Controls, create a free account with Telerik and register for the free 30 days Blazor Control License.
+To build, because we are using Telerik Controls, create a free account with Telerik and register for the free 30 days Blazor Control License : <a>https://www.telerik.com/blazor-ui</a>

 The Graph Page uses Stock Symbol from Companies like those ones :
 <ul>